dmuratov-als/shell-link-checker/README.md

       --referer ';auto'
   )

-  : '# Specify a path for resulting files' typeset -h          path=~
+  : '# Specify a path of the project' typeset -h          path=~

   : '# END OF CUSTOMIZABLE SECTION'